apache/skywalking-banyandb/docs/concept/data-model.md

 #### TopNAggregation

 Find the Top-N entities from a dataset in a time range is a common scenario.
 We could see the diagrams like "Top 10 throughput endpoints", and "Most slow 20 endpoints", etc on SkyWalking's UI.
-Exploring and analyzing the top entities can always find some high-value information.
+Exploring and analyzing the top entities can always reveal some high-value information.

 BanyanDB introduces the `TopNAggregation`, aiming to pre-calculate the top/bottom entities during the measure writing phase.
 In the query phase, BanyanDB can quickly retrieve the top/bottom records.
 The performance would be much better than `top()` function which is based on the query phase aggregation procedure.